IvanUkhov/blog/_posts/2020-04-10-comparison.md

 data sets.
 A lot of effort can be put into this exercise.
 However, the landscape of open-source tools has a lot to offer too.
 Facets is one such example.
 The library and its straightforward availability via TensorFlow Data Validation are arguably less known.
-This short note can hopefully rectify this to a certain extent.
+This short note can hopefully rectify this to some extent.

 [Facets]: https://pair-code.github.io/facets
 [TensorFlow Data Validation]: https://www.tensorflow.org/tfx/data_validation/get_started